 If you want to just relax on the beach, although you can do this on Ao Nang’s beach I would recommend getting a long tail boat from Ao Nang to Railay beach.
 It takes just 10 minutes, is inexpensive and the boats run constantly during the day.

-Railay Beach is one of the most popular beaches in Thailand because it is so so nice!
+Railay Beach is one of the most popular beaches in Thailand and best beaches in Krabi because it is so so nice!
 There’s also 4 beaches you can visit once you get there – Railay West, Railay East, Tonsai and Phra Nang.
 Not only are the beaches in Railay Beautiful but there are hikes to viewpoints you can do and plenty of places to eat and drink.

 The sunset from Ao Nang, Tonsai and Railay West Beach is perfect too so make sure you hang around to see it!